LGBudd/KORD-KMKE-Custom-Scenery/README.md

 1. Download Buildings.zip, Objects.zip, Pylons.zip, Roads.zip, Details.zip, Terrain.zip, and Orthophotos,zip
 1. Extract the files into the local directory you've created.
 For example, create a directory called "KORD_KMKE_Custom_Scenery" on your computer.
 Extract the downloaded files into this directory.
 1. Add this directory to Additional Scenery Folders in the FlightGear GUI (launcher)
-1. If you previously installed KORD-KMKE_Custom_Scenery skip to step 6, as you've already done this.
+1. If you previously installed Champaign_Custom_Scenery skip to step 6, as you've already done this.
 Otherwise, to use the custom materials definitions and custom textures:
     1. Download Illinois-data.zip and extract it.
 Rename the folder to "data.zip".
     1. Copy this "data" folder, open "$FG_ROOT" and paste.
 In Windows, this is the data folder within the FlightGear $FG_ROOT directory.
 This should result in Illinois.xml residing in the "$FG_ROOT/Materials/regions/" directory and a folder labeled "Illinois" in the "$FG_ROOT/Textures/Terrain/" directory.
     1. Copy the following: `<region include="Materials/regions/illinois.xml"/>`